open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

 ## Specific Changes Required for Version Upgrades

+### Upgrade to 2.18 (Dec 23) from 2.17 (Nov 23)

+The 2.17 release of Open AMT requires an upgrade to the `rpsdb` database.

+1. Run the following SQL script to alter constraints before upgrading the services.

+    ``` sql title="rpsdb"
+    ALTER TABLE IF EXISTS profiles
+    ADD COLUMN IF NOT EXISTS local_wifi_sync_enabled BOOLEAN NULL;
+    ```

+    ???+ example "Example - Adding Columns to PostgresDB using psql" This example walks through one potential option to update a Postgres Database using psql.

+        1. Open a Command Prompt or Terminal.

+        2. Connect to your Postgres instance and `rpsdb` database.
+Provide the hostname of the database, the port (Postgres default is 5432), the database `rpsdb`, and your database user.
+            ```
+            psql -h [HOSTNAME] -p 5432 -d rpsdb -U [DATABASE USER]
+            ```

+            ??? example "Example Commands"
+                ```
+                Azure:
+                psql -h myazuredb-sql.postgres.database.azure.com -p 5432 -d rpsdb -U postgresadmin@myazuredb-sql

+                AWS:
+                psql -h myawsdb-1.jotd7t2abapq.us-west-2.rds.amazonaws.com -p 5432 -d rpsdb -U postgresadmin
+                ```

+        3. Provide your Postgres user password.

+        4. Run the SQL Statements.

+        5. Verify the constraints were modified correctly.
+            ``` sql
+            SELECT * FROM profiles;
+            ```

 ### Upgrade to 2.17 (Nov 23) from 2.16 (Oct 23)

 The 2.17 release of Open AMT requires an upgrade to the `mpsdb` database.